Wissal65/RAG-Application/README.md

-# 📚 Academic RAG Application - NotebookLM Clone
+# 📚 Academic RAG Application

 A full-stack Retrieval-Augmented Generation (RAG) application that allows users to upload documents (PDFs and text) and have intelligent conversations with their content using AI.
 Built with React, FastAPI, and LangChain.